cheminfo/eln-docs/docs/30_structural_analysis/mass/40_mf-from-monoisotopic-mass/README.md

 ## Homepage

-This tool is used to determine the molecular formula based of the monoisotopic mass.
+This tool is used to determine the molecular formula based on the monoisotopic mass.

 ### Importing spectra (Drag and Drop)